agarwalvipin/open_cfa/LOS/FRA/CFAI/Module 2.md

 -----

-  * **Common-Size Income Statement:** An incredibly useful tool where every line item is expressed as a percentage of total revenue. [cite: 75, 114] This removes the effect of size, making it easy to compare companies and to spot trends over time. [cite: 114]
+  * **Common-Size Income Statement:** An incredibly useful tool where every line item is expressed as a percentage of total revenue.
+This removes the effect of size, making it easy to compare companies and to spot trends over time.

       * **Indian Context:** We could compare **HUL** and **Dabur**.
 We might find that HUL has a gross margin of 53% while Dabur's is 49%.
 This could lead us to investigate differences in their product mix or supply chain efficiency.
 We might also see that Dabur spends 12% of its revenue on advertising, while HUL spends 10%, reflecting different brand-building strategies.

   * **Key Profitability Ratios (Return on Sales):**

-      * **Gross Profit Margin** = `Gross Profit / Revenue`. [cite: 117] This shows the basic profitability of the product itself before other expenses.
+      * **Gross Profit Margin** = `Gross Profit / Revenue`.
+This shows the basic profitability of the product itself before other expenses.
 A higher margin is better.
-      * **Operating Profit Margin** = `Operating Profit / Revenue`. [cite: 118] This shows how well the company manages its entire business operations.
+      * **Operating Profit Margin** = `Operating Profit / Revenue`.
+This shows how well the company manages its entire business operations.
-      * **Net Profit Margin** = `Net Income / Revenue`. [cite: 117] This is the "bottom line" margin, showing how much of every rupee of sales is left for shareholders after all expenses, including interest and taxes, are paid.
+      * **Net Profit Margin** = `Net Income / Revenue`.
+This is the "bottom line" margin, showing how much of every rupee of sales is left for shareholders after all expenses, including interest and taxes, are paid.

 -----